sonorangirl/wes-bos-courses/FlexBox/notes.md

 + you should always use the shorthand, so that even if only setting the first grow value, the browser can intelligently figure out the other two values

 ## Using Flexbox with older browsers
-+ Use a precompiler like Auto-Prefixer to make your current standards flexbox code backwards compatible, without writing out all the vendor prefixes, etc.
++ Use a pre-compiler like Auto-Prefixer to make your current standards flexbox code backwards compatible, without writing out all the vendor prefixes, etc.

 ## Gulp
 + task runner that you can set up to auto-prefix code, watch for changes, etc.